Econify/ad.js/docs/responsive-plugin.md

 (e.g. Desktop, Tablet, Mobile).
 However should a user resize the viewport by changing the size of the browser, the ad will stay the same size.
 This is problamatic in scenarios where full width creatives like a banner ad may fit the design on large desktop, but not on small desktop.

-Ad.JS's Breakpoints plugin will monitor the browser's viewport as well as the sizes that your ad requests and will request new creatives from your ad network automatically.
+Ad.js's Responsive plugin will monitor the browser's viewport as well as the sizes that your ad requests and will request new creatives from your ad network automatically.

 ## Installation
 Depending on your method of implementation, Ad.js packages may be installed via different methods.